 - Current student with a disability or suspected disability

 - Concerned faculty/staff member

-Any student who believes he or she has experienced discrimination on the basis of disability is urged to contact the Director of Student Success Initiatives or another member of the Student Success Center.
+Any student who believes they have experienced discrimination on the basis of disability is urged to contact our office or another member of the Student Success Center.

 Procedure for Requesting Accommodation and Registering as Student with Disabilities

 Please fill out and return the Student Information Form, as well as specific documentation for each category of disability, to the Office of Disability Services as soon as possible after your acceptance to SUNY Upstate Medical University, or at least one month prior to classes to ensure timely accommodations.